vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 So far in this guide all our searches and ranking computations have been performed using single threaded matching and ranking.
 To enable multi-threaded execution we need to change our `services.xml`.
-Multi-threaded search and ranking can improve query latency significantly and make use of multi-cpu core architectures better.
+Multi-threaded search and ranking can improve query latency significantly and make better use of multi-cpu core architectures.
 Search and ranking has evolved since 1998 and by using multi-threaded execution we can significantly reduce serving latency.
 In many deployment systems, low latency is critical.